PavelBackend/HomeSwap/README.md

 © Pavel.
 All rights reserved.

 This code is provided for viewing purposes only.
 No permission is granted to use, copy, modify, or distribute this code for any purpose, personal or commercial.
 Unauthorized use of this code is strictly prohibited.

 ---

-## 🌍 Contributing

-At this stage, the project is closed for external contributions.
-However, you can contact me with suggestions or feedback if you would like to discuss future collaboration opportunities.

----